cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-workflows.md

 {%highlight yaml%}
 workflows:
   workflow_1:
-    mapping: my_workflow_plugin_name.my_workflow_module_name.my_workflow_method_name
+    mapping: my_workflow_plugin_name.my_workflow_module_name.my_workflow_method
     parameters:
-      mandatory_parameter:
+      my_mandatory_parameter:
-        description: this parameter is mandatory
+        description: this parameter is mandatory, it has no default value
-      optional_parameter:
+      my_optional_parameter:
-        description: this parameters is optional, if not set, will take the default
+        description: this parameters is optional, if not set it will take the default value
         default: optional_parameter_default_value

 {%endhighlight%}